rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Now, we need to switch the user using during the search to let the `cache` crash again.
+We must switch the user's use during the search to let the `cache` crash again.

 ```java
 public static void main() throws ExecutionException, InterruptedException {